Every reader of the Book of Mormon stumbles upon--and over--the following verse from Alma:

 Many Latter-day Saints doubtless see the corrective, explanatory clause as yet another indicant Joseph Smith translated from a language lost to memory.
 According to Emma, Joseph never paused for revision.
 Instead he struggled with an unfamiliar idea or idiom, sometimes grasping for words, until he got his "mind satisfied."
 Then he just moved on, leaving the knotty idiom as a trace of the pitfalls of translation (see Doctrine and Covenants, Section 9).
 A reader may light upon the unusual with joy and patience; a modern editor, agape at "weapons of peace" and intolerant of first drafts, lights on the author and demands: "and thus we see that they buried their weapons of war, for peace."

-We might also see the tangled skein as the result of Alma or Mormon first using a synthetic idiom, and then giving a clearer, though parenthetical, reading: we might call this a play on words or a special usage for rhetorical effect.
-Such a usage of "or" plus clarifying phrase, as many have noted, peppers much of the Book of Alma, and certainly works to heighten its rhetorical power.
-The War Chapters show such a usage in nearly every paragraph.
+We see a tangled skein because Alma (or Mormon) first uses a synthetic idiom, and then gives a clearer, though parenthetical, reading.
+And we might wonder whether we are seeing a purposeful play on words or some special usage for rhetorical effect.
+Such a usage of "or" plus clarifying phrase, as many have noted, peppers much of the Book of Alma, especially the War Chapters, and certainly works to heighten rhetorical power, though the effect in English can fall flat.

 Grasping for words to express an unfamiliar idiom?
 Anyone who struggles to put the hieroglyphs into a modern idiom will relate.
 Ancient Egyptian keeps many a surprise.
 Consider how Egyptian borrowed extensively from Hebrew and adapted the borrowed words in novel ways.
 The borrowing even included the best known of all Hebrew verbs, sh-l-m (to be at peace, to be whole).
 We all know what shalom means.